emnify/product-docs/DEVELOPMENT.md

 # Development guide for the emnify Product Documentation

-Your interest in contributing to the emnify Product Documentation is greatly appreciated, and hopefully, this development guide will help you get started 🚀
+Your interest in contributing to the emnify Product Documentation is greatly appreciated, and hopefully, this development guide helps you get started 🚀

 If you think something is missing, [open an issue](https://github.com/emnify/product-docs/issues/new/choose).